 I place great value on my clients’ perception of their problems, and I acknowledge my clients as experts on their own experiences.

 Working within an integrative psychotherapy framework, I feel comfortable allowing the process to be guided by what clients bring to the session.
-I work with concepts from a variety of traditional theories, e.g., experiential, cognitive behavioral, attachment, and psychodynamic therapy as well as principles of mindfulness.
+I work with concepts from a variety of traditional theories, e.g., experiential, cognitive behavioral, positive psychology, as well as principles of mindfulness.

 peace in this moment.

 Day to day struggles may seem overwhelming at times.

 People often enter into therapy because recurring stressors have left them feeling powerless to change.
 Therapy develops as an engaging process of working together to discover new choices.

 We identify concrete steps to help you gain greater fulfillment in relationships, self-esteem, emotional control, and in an overall sense of peace.

 You need not struggle to manage everything on your own.
 The cornerstone of successful treatment is the relationship.
 Whether in person or while meeting over online teleconferecing (VTC) / telemental health, our collaborative relationship will guide our work.

 The relationship with your therapist should be one of trust and safety.
 Within the unique confines of this relationship, you can strip away all of the niceties, superficiality, and clutter that often seems necessary or expected in your normal social life.
 This frees you up to explore any hurdles blocking more fully engaging in your life with intent.